Sterol: Phytosterols as a nutritional supplement

 Phytosterols, more commonly known as plant sterols, have been shown in clinical trials to block cholesterol absorption sites in the human intestine, thus helping to reduce cholesterol absorption in humans.
 They are currently approved by the U.S. Food and Drug Administration for use as a food supplement; however, there is some concern that they may block absorption not only of cholesterol, but of other important nutrients as well.
 At present, the American Heart Association has recommended that supplemental plant sterols be taken only by those diagnosed with elevated cholesterol, and has particularly recommended that they not be taken by pregnant women or nursing mothers.

 Functional foods enriched with plant sterols/stanols have become the most widely used nonprescription cholesterol-lowering approach.
 Preliminary research has shown that phytosterols may have anticancer effects.

 Chemical classification and structure

 Sterols are a subgroup of steroids with a hydroxyl group at the 3-position of the A-ring.
 They are amphipathic lipids synthesized from acetyl-coenzyme A via the HMG-CoA reductase pathway.
 Sterols are not flat, because they have several carbon atoms that have single bonds to three other carbon atoms and are therefore tetrahedral chiral centres.
 Only certain stereoisomers occur in nature.
 The hydroxyl group on the A ring is polar.
 The rest of the aliphatic chain is non-polar.

+There are multiple ways to classify sterols, including by: